helge1991/Spiced_Academy_projects/Recommender Systems/README.md

-# Recommender system for movies
+# Recommender Systems

-Results: I've built a web application on Streamlit & Flask that suggests different movie recommendations based on users input.
+Results of the project: I've built a web application on Streamlit & Flask that suggests different movie recommendations based on users input.

 Tools used:
 - Streamlit